Ravenneo/Ctails_Tat_Proteins/README.md

 **Integration of tail-anchored proteins by the twin-arginine translocas**

 This repository contains Python scripts for bioinformatics analysis used in my thesis, specifically designed for protein sequence and assembly data.
-The scripts were authored and modified by Jose Jesus Gallego-Parrillam Dr. Giusy Mariano and Jorge Camarero Vera.
-The scripts were used wiht the data provided by Profesor Tracy Palmer from Palmer Lab (Newcastle University)
+The scripts were authored and modified by Jose Jesus Gallego-Parrilla, Dr. Giusy Mariano, and Jorge Camarero Vera.
+The scripts were used with the data provided by Professor Tracy Palmer from Palmer Lab (Newcastle University).
+The repository is also cited in this paper research: [Identification of novel tail-anchored membrane proteins integrated by the bacterial twin-arginine translocase](https://www.microbiologyresearch.org/content/journal/micro/10.1099/mic.0.001431)

 Content